ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/general_configuration.rst

 This indicates whether or not your site is "live" and displayed to the public.
 If you set this preference to "No" only members of the Super Admin group will be able to see the site.
-All other users will be shown the System Offline page, which you can edit at:

-Design > Message Pages > System Offline Template
+All other users will be shown the System Offline page, which you can edit at :menuselection:`Design --> Message Pages --> System Offline Template`.

 License Number
 ~~~~~~~~~~~~~~